codeforpakistan/EcoMetrics/README.md

 ## Overview

-EconoMetrics is designed to provide real-time, crowdsourced data on environmental quality metrics across different regions in Pakistan.
+EcoMetrics is designed to provide real-time, crowdsourced data on environmental quality metrics across different regions in Pakistan.
 The project starts with water quality and aims to expand into other areas like air quality, dairy safety, and noise pollution.
 This repository contains the codebase for the map and dashboard interface, built using Leaflet.

 ## Features